 Students who prefer a non-intensive

-language course (at the 101 level only) may take Mandarin 101 at the SU Beijing Center.
-This class meets 1.5 hours per day, four days per week and is offered only to SU Beijing students.
+language course (at the 101 level only) may take Mandarin 101 at the Syracuse Beijing Center.
+This class meets 1.5 hours per day, four days per week and is offered only to Syracuse Beijing students.

-Courses Taught in English at the SU Beijing Center (6-12 credits; required)
+Courses Taught in English at the Syracuse Beijing Center (6-12 credits; required)

 Students enroll in 2-4 additional courses (6 to 12 credits) in political science, international relations, economics, communications, anthropology, or history at the Syracuse University center.
 These courses (taught in English) are also open to Tsinghua University students.
 This arrangement allows for discussion and interaction on contemporary issues from both the Chinese and U.S. perspective.